EvoEsports/minicontrol/README.md

 1. npm i
 2. copy .env.example to .env and configure
-3. install typescript and ts-node as global npm packages
+3. npm i typescript ts-node nodemon -g
-4. npm run dev
+4. npm start

 The controller is still in its very early stages.
 Idea is to use same codebase as much as possible to both games, tmuf and tm2020.

-Controller will use the default user and password: SuperAdmin, SuperAdmin for the dedicated server, change port to match your install.

 # Development

-The core is set as simple as possible, so you should be able to just do plugins very easily:
+The core is set as simple as possible, so you should be able to just do plugins very easily.

+to start instance 1 (tmnf): npm run dev to start instance 2 (tm2020): npm run dev2

 ## TMC